Angelica Grant (MAPCP), M.A. in CBT, Tel: 0876819176

 CBT has been proven effective in the treatment of a wide range of issues, such as anxiety, depression, stress, low self-esteem, relationship issues and phobias, among others.

+Fees: A session of CBT typically lasts for one hour and the fee is €70 per session.
 I charge a full fee for missed sessions and for cancellations where 24 hours notice is not given.

 Generally speaking, between 6 and 8 sessions are needed, for therapy to be effective.